Lion (band): Creation of the band

 The band, originally titled "Lyon", were formed in Los Angeles in 1983 after ex-Tytan vocalist Kal Swan (born Norman Swan) and former Lone Star guitarist Tony Smith relocated from Great Britain and teamed up with bassist Alex Campbell and drummer Mark Edwards, who had been in Steeler alongside Yngwie Malmsteen, and Third Stage Alert.
 After beginning work on a demo, Swan and Edwards recruited guitarist Doug Aldrich and bassist Jerry Best (both of whom had previously recorded with the band Mansfield) to complete the Lion lineup.

 Early recordings

 In 1984 the group made its debut with "Love Is A Lie", a song on the Friday the 13th: The Final Chapter soundtrack.
 In 1985, Lion returned with Power Love, a six-song EP released only in Japan.
 (It was re-issued on CD in 1992 along with Mark Edwards' 1985 Code of Honor solo EP.)

-After recording the title for the Transformers animated film, they signed to Scotti Brothers and released their first full-length album, 1987's Dangerous Attraction.
+After recording the title for the Transformers animated film, they signed to Scotti Brothers and released their first album, 1987's Dangerous Attraction.
 Their next record, Trouble in Angel City, was released on the Grand Slamm label in 1989.
 It contained re-recordings of the Power Love EP songs, a cover of the Slade song "Lock Up Your Daughters", and several new tracks.